FeiXie-Liam/Biblioteca/README.md

-# Assignment: Biblioteca Release 1
+# Assignment: Biblioteca Release 1+2
 ### Business Case
 The Bangalore Public Library has approached us to design and implement a Library Management System for them.
 Based on their requirements, we have decided to develop a new system named Biblioteca.
 Since the library has a large list of requirements, we will be making multiple releases of Biblioteca, with each release incrementally adding more functionality.

 In order to easily add more functionality in the future as well as maintain a high level of quality, Biblioteca will be built using a test driven approach.

 The requirements for the first release of Biblioteca are given below.

+---

+The Bangalore Public Library is quite happy with the first release of Biblioteca.
+Time for us to move on to the next release!
+This release of Biblioteca needs to have two major features:

 ### User Stories
 - Welcome Message  - As a customer, I would like to see a welcome message when I start the application, so that I feel welcome and know that Biblioteca is available.